 Through travel, everyone can gain a greater understanding, appreciation, and respect for other countries and the wonderfully diverse cultures and ecosystems found around the globe.
 Respect should not be an entirely one-way occurrence.
 When we travel, we are ambassadors for our own country.
 I strive to be aware of the impact I may have, and by respecting others, their traditions and beliefs, I hope to gain their respect in return.

 However, few with a love of journeying far and wide can claim to always travel in the most sustainable manner at all times.
 Flying, for example, is well-known not to be the most eco-friendly mode of transport but it is very often the most convenient, the cheapest and sometimes the only viable option available.
-Responsible Tourism can be a powerful tool used to promote the appreciation and conservation of both cultures and ecosystems and I believe flying is a necessary evil to further this aim.
+Responsible Tourism can be a powerful tool used to promote the appreciation and conservation of both cultures and ecosystems, and I believe flying is a necessary evil to further this aim.
 That being said, I wholeheartedly support airlines and airports striving to reduce their carbon footprint.
-I am also actively seeking to spend more time travelling closer to home, where no flight is necessary There’s a lot at my doorstep that I have yet to discover.
+I am also actively seeking to spend more time travelling closer to home, where no flight is necessary.
+There’s a lot on my doorstep that I have yet to discover.

 Responsible Tourism and Sustainability Policy

 When I started Travel With Kat, I did not set out to write a responsible travel blog but from time to time I write about subjects that fall under this umbrella and, with the above in mind, have adopted the following Responsible Tourism and Sustainability Policy.

 - Respect and promote the respect of local indigenous people, their customs, traditions and beliefs.

 - Contribute to the local economy by supporting local businesses.

 - Learn about local customs, cultures and cuisines.